 As a followup to my popular 7 of the best budget places to stay in London, I thought I’d turn the spotlight on Paris after receiving a number of requests for tips of the best budget places to stay in Paris.
-As one of the most expensive cities in the world, finding a cheap hotel room in Paris may appear to be out of reach to many but the city does boast an array of budget friendly accommodation options to choose from, from hostels to cheaper hotels costing as little as €23 per night.
+As one of the most expensive cities in the world, finding a cheap hotel room in Paris may appear to be out of reach to many but the city does boast an array of budget places to choose from, from hostels to cheaper hotels costing as little as €23 per night.
 Also have a peek at my Paris section for further inspiration like my guide to 50 free things to do in Paris.
 Here are my best budget hostels in Paris and best budget hotels in Paris: agree or disagree?
 Please leave your comments below